SnowFleix/DiscordBot/README.md

 ### Prerequisites

-I don't know a lot about python so any tips or corrections I've made in the readme or code would be greatly appreciated
+I don't know a lot about python so any tips or corrections for any mistakes I've made in the readme or code would be greatly appreciated

 Basic knowledge of python, python 3.8 installed and discord.py installed (Go to https://github.com/Rapptz/discord.py and follow the instructions there if you don't have these installed)